LacysRUDE/LacysRUDE/README.md

 </div>

 ###
-## Dynamic Quotes on GitHub Readme:

----

-<h2 quote align='center'>”Security is only as good as it's weakest link, and people are the weakest link in the chain.” -Schneier, 2000!</h2 quote>
+<h2 quote align='center'>”Security is only as good as it's weakest link, and people are the weakest link in the chain.”</h2 quote>
-<h3 quote align='center'> -Schneier</h3 quote>
+<h3 quote align='left'> -Schneier</h3 quote>

----